rimij405/rimij405.github.io/source/_posts/bugfix-fcc-35751.md

 ## Overview ##

-I'm started writing this post as soon as I [commented](https://github.com/freeCodeCamp/freeCodeCamp/issues/35751#issuecomment-480128455), volunteering to fix the outstanding issue and was quickly welcomed into the community!
+I started writing this post as soon as I [commented](https://github.com/freeCodeCamp/freeCodeCamp/issues/35751#issuecomment-480128455), volunteering to fix the outstanding issue and was quickly welcomed into the community!

 My first step after volunteering was to read the [contributor's guide](https://github.com/freeCodeCamp/freeCodeCamp/blob/master/CONTRIBUTING.md).
 After reviewing their [Code of Conduct](https://www.freecodecamp.org/code-of-conduct) and deciding that I'd want to work locally before submitting my changes, I hopped into their guides on [coding challenge](https://github.com/freeCodeCamp/freeCodeCamp/blob/master/docs/how-to-work-on-coding-challenges.md) and [local development](https://github.com/freeCodeCamp/freeCodeCamp/blob/master/docs/how-to-setup-freecodecamp-locally.md).